jambonz/jambonz-docs/docs/data.md

 The hash data for a new call is initially added with an initial expiry of twelve hours, but when the call ends the expiry is then set to one hour.
 Thus all call data naturally expires on its own from the database.
 The call keys in the sorted set are purged periodically by the jambonz-api-server.

 ### sip registrations
-> ``user:{name}@{domain}` - a hash of registration data
+> `user:{name}@{domain}` - a hash of registration data

-Active sip registrations are represented in the database as a has that is keyed by `user:{name}@{domain}`, where "domain" is the sip domain associated with an account.
+Active sip registrations are represented in the database as a hash that is keyed by `user:{name}@{domain}`, where "domain" is the sip domain associated with an account.
 The following information is stored in the hash for each registration:

 - the Contact header provided in the REGISTER request
 - the IP:port of the SBC that the user/device registered to